ragley/Foosbots_SPR_23/README.md

 # __Oklahoma State AI Foosball__
-This project leverages the Unity game engine and ML Agents, an open source package for Unity, to train a neural network via reinforcement learning to play the game of foosball on a physical foosball table.
+The purpose of this project is to train a neural network to play the game of foosball on a physical foosball table via deep reinforcement learning.
+It utilizes the Unity game engine and ML Agents, an open source machine learning package for Unity.
+The project was designed and developed by the *Foosbots*, an undergraduate interdisciplinary design team at Oklahoma State University.

 A video overview is availible [here](https://www.youtube.com/watch?v=JQMWti5Pj_U).
 <br></br>